Sunday, July 13, 2025

 as much wit as Witness,

-while others say the warp
+while some want the warp

 & woof of the Blues

-to flag down the yellow taxis
+for flagging down the yellow taxis

-of square axioms.
+of hip axioms.

 But I do know

-that many claim
+how many claim

 “Bird lives”